Flotomate/product_docs/source/admin/admin-user-management/manage-requester.rst

 .. note:: You need to have admin rights or be a Super User to add and modify Requestors.

-1. Log in to Flotomate, and go to **Admin** from the Navigation Tabs
+1. Log in to Motadata, and go to **Admin** from the Navigation Tabs

 .. _adf-3:
 .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/admin/AD-3.png